How Is Robotic Process Automation Changing HR And Recruitment

 RPA Implementation Case Study #2: Unilever’s Introduction of RPA in HR

 What changed?
 For example, previously, actions related to the establishment of data on the dismissal of an employee in the local system took an HR department employee 13 minutes.
-The HR bot does the same operations, but it takes 3 minutes for it, and the risk of errors is lower.
+The HR bot does the same operations, but it takes 3 minutes, and the risk of errors is lower.
 Across the company, this difference in minutes adds up to hours and, ultimately, money that the business saves tHRough automation.

 What did the bot implementation experiment bring?